DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-12-02-updating-the-files-we-send-to-providers-to-assure-claims.md

 - school post code
 - individual mentor names for each claim
 - individual claim hours for each mentor, not the overall claim amount

+We removed:
--
+- the total claims hours

-For each individual mentor then providers could input information into the two columns:
+For each individual mentor, rather than total claim, providers could input information into the two columns:

 - claim assured (providers to indicate yes/true or no/false)
 - claim not assured reason (providers to indicate a reason if they had marked the claim as not assured)